 Digital products are specifically taxed in Vermont, along with canned software, regardless of whether it’s delivered on tangible media or via download.
-Custom software is exempt from sales tax, however, and that’s also true of the customization of canned software.
-The vast majority of services are not taxed in Vermont, with notable exceptions being telecommunications services and certain utilities.
+However, custom software is exempt from sales tax, which is also true of the customization of canned software.
+Most services are not taxed in Vermont, except for telecommunications services and certain utilities.

 Before you begin making taxable sales in Vermont, you’ll have to register with the state for a permit to collect and remit sales tax.
 Registration is free, and it can be done online or by downloading a form from the state website and mailing it in.

-You are encouraged to file and pay online as well, although it’s still possible to complete this process through the mail.
+You are encouraged to file and pay online, although it’s still possible to complete this process through the mail.
 If your tax liability for the year is more than $100,000, though, you must file and pay online.

 The state will assign you a filing frequency based on your estimated annual tax liability.
 Typically, if your annual liability is less than $500, you will file quarterly, and if your liability is anticipated to be greater than that, you will file monthly.
 For those with very small annual tax liability, there is also an annual filing option.